kyma-project/busola/docs/features.md

 }
 ```

 - **PROTECTED_RESOURCES** – is used to block the edit and delete functions based on the determined rules.
 If the resource meets the rule requirements, the resource becomes protected and cannot be edited/deleted.
   Each resource must have a match field, which is the list of key-value pairs.
 The proper rule description is when the definition given in the key matches the value.

-  Optionally you can provide a message parameter, which displays a simple message, or messageSrc, which is a yaml path where the message to be displayed is included.
+  Optionally, you can provide a `message` parameter, which displays a simple message, or `messageSrc`, which is a yaml path where the message to be displayed is included.
 If neither message nor messageSrc is provided, a generic message will be used.

 Example: